sidiousvic/sidious.pizza/about.md

 My name is Victor Rene Molina Rodriguez, and I was born in the town of Chihuahua, northern Mexico.
 I grew up in a working-class family.
 My father sold electric mining cable and my mother taught at a public primary school.
 I have one younger brother.

-I studied university in the USA, visited Japan during my time as a student.
-To this day, I can't explain what drew me here.
-Maybe it was my fascination with the films of Ozu and Kurosawa, the memories I made during my visit, or simply the bath culture.
-Here we are, many misadventures and defeats later, in Tokyo.
+I studied university in the USA, and visited Japan during as an exchange student.
+To this day, it is difficult to explain what drew me here.
+Maybe it was my fascination with the films of Ozu and Kurosawa, the memories I made during my visit, or simply the sentō culture.
+But here we are, many misadventures and defeats later, in Tokyo.